8x Maastricht squares with terraces

 Taverna La Vaca

-Taverna La Vaca on Koestraat offers a cosy atmosphere where you can enjoy Mediterranean dishes and tapas.
-It is the perfect place for a relaxed meal with friends or family.
+A cosy atmosphere where you can enjoy Mediterranean dishes and tapas.
+The perfect place for a relaxed meal with friends or family.
 More info on Taverna La Vaca

 -